 UCAS - Managing Applications to Higher Education Courses

-UCAS stands for the 'Universities and Colleges Admissions Service'.
-They are the organisation responsible for managing applications to higher education courses in the UK.
+UCAS stands for 'Universities and Colleges Admissions Service'.
+It is the organisation responsible for managing applications to higher education courses in the UK.
 The website has information to help students to find the right course, including a searchable database of courses at undergraduate level and for postgraduate routes into teacher training.

-CDET - The Council for Dance Education and Training
+CDET - Council for Dance Education and Training

 Includes a list of institutions that offer training in Musical Theatre.

 The European Association of Conservatoires (AEC) represents institutions concerned with training for the music profession across 55 countries.
 Contact details for AEC members are listed on the website.

 Lists dance schools and open classes, with summary information about individual dance schools and links to their respective websites.

 Reference directories listing degree courses and professional development courses: